Cherokee spiritual beliefs: Sacred fire

 Fire is important in traditional Cherokee beliefs, as well as in other Indigenous cultures of the Southeastern United States.
 In his book Where the Lightning Strikes: The Lives of American Indian Sacred Places, anthropologist Peter Nabokov writes:

 "Fire was the medium of transformation, turning offerings into gifts for spiritual intercessors for the four quarters of the earth."

+From The Cherokee People by T.Mails, the sacred fire was a special gift to the Cherokee people and in their dance around that blessed fire they would become united as one mind.

 Balance

 To the traditional Cherokee, the concept of balance is central in all aspects of social and ceremonial life.
-In Cherokee Women: Gender and Culture Change, 1700-1835, Theda Perdue writes: "In this belief system, women balanced men just as summer balanced winter, plants balanced animals, and farming balanced hunting."
+In Cherokee Women: Gender and Culture Change, 1700–1835, Theda Perdue writes: "In this belief system, women balanced men just as summer balanced winter, plants balanced animals, and farming balanced hunting."

 Sickness and healing

 Author John Reid, in his book titled A Law of Blood: The Primitive Law of the Cherokee Nation, writes: "All human diseases were imposed by animals in revenge for killing and each species had invented a disease with which to plague man."

 According to Reid, some believed animal spirits who had been treated badly could retaliate by sending bad dreams to the hunter.
 These would cause the hunter to lose their appetite, become sick and die.
 To prevent this from happening the hunter must follow traditional protocols when hunting, to honor the animal and spiritual world and continually maintain balance.